Nodena site: Dr. James K. Hampson

-The museum for the Nodena site is named after Dr. James K. Hampson (1877–1956), owner of the Hampson Plantation on which the Nodena site is located, and the first archaeologist to excavate and preserve the artifacts from the Nodena site and to document their recovery.

-The Hampson Museum State Park in Wilson, Arkansas exhibits an archeological collection of early American aboriginal artifacts from the Nodena site.
+The museum for the Nodena Site is named after James K. Hampson (1877–1956), owner of the Hampson Plantation on which the site is located, and the first archaeologist to excavate and preserve its artifacts and to document their discovery.
+The Hampson Museum State Park in Wilson, Arkansas exhibits an archeological collection of early American Indian artifacts from the Nodena Site.
 Cultivation of crops, hunting, social life, religion and politics of that ancient civilization are topics of the exhibition.
 Stone and shell artifacts as well as pottery are on display to illustrate the culture of the Nodena people.

 Prehistoric Mastodon skeleton

-Mastodons are members of the prehistoric, extinct genus Mammut, they resemble modern elephants.
-Native to North America they are said to have lived on the North American continent from almost 4 million years ago until their eventual disappearance about 10,000 years ago.
-In 1900, archaeologist Dr. James K. Hampson documented the find of skeletal remains of a mastodon on Island No. 35 of the Mississippi River, 2 mi south of the Nodena site and 23 mi south of Blytheville, Arkansas.
+Mastodons are members of the prehistoric, extinct genus Mammut; they resemble modern elephants.
+Native to North America, they are said to have lived on the continent from almost 4 million years ago until their eventual disappearance about 10,000 years ago.
+In 1900, archaeologist James K. Hampson documented the find of skeletal remains of a mastodon on Island No. 35 of the Mississippi River, 2 mi south of the Nodena Site and 23 mi south of Blytheville, Arkansas.
 In 1957 the site was reported as destroyed.